hindcraig3/hackathontastybytes/README.md

 **REQ 3: Gain Insights into Areas for Improvement**

 This query uses AI_COMPLETE() to extract the issues from a truck review.
-You may then need to have soem SQL to flatten out the JSON response.
+You may then need to have some additonal SQL to flatten out the JSON response.
 Using A Common Table Expression may be useful.

 ```